Barbershop Harmony

 The Bright Knights

-I currently sing lead with the Bright Knights, a quartet that formed almost accidentally, for the purpose of singing two songs at a barbershop fan's wedding.
+Bright Knights I currently sing lead with the Bright Knights, a quartet that formed almost accidentally, to sing a couple of songs at a barbershop fan's wedding.
 In the following years, we've entertained crowds at civic clubs, Musics in the Park, and various other events.
-If you are interested in booking us for your event, please contact us here.
+For the past few years we've been singing the line-up in this picture.
+From the lower left, we are Larry Fisk (baritone), Ken Mettler (bass), Karl Wicklund (me, lead), Alan Salmela (tenor).

 Registered Harmony